GaegeSmith/foyerSlideShow/README.md

 }
 ```
-the throws will throw out any IOException and InterruptedException errers.
+The throws will throw out any IOException and InterruptedException errers.
 This will alow you to bypass these errers.
 Ceate this method after the removeImage class.
 Now lets go back the the addIImage class.
 You then need to type in a try and catch statement to catch the IOException and InterruptedException errers.
 This how the try and catch statement will look like
 ```
 try{
     gui.runScript(fileName,"addImageToPiScript.ps1");